marcodd23/hirelance/README.md

 An Alias name is associated with each profile , that is the name with which other user can see it.
 A freelance can find a projects to work on, and apply.
 An employers can post a project and search for a freelance to work with.
 At the end of a project, freelance and employee leave a feedback each other.
-They can comunicate together with an internal chat, with facebook style notification, but only the Employer can start the conversation
+They can comunicate together with Messaging System, with facebook style notification, and the rule is that only the Employer can start the conversation

 ##How To:
 If you want to run the web-app on localhost, follow these steps: